jdsandifer/Style-Guide/php.md

 }
 ```

-- If it makes sense, add PHPDocs on variable
+- PHPDocs *should* be used on variables, if they add value

 ```PHP
 /** @var Policy */
 $randomVariable = PolicyStore::getID();
 ```

-- Type of the parameters MUST be written before the variable name
+- Type of the parameters *must* be written before the variable name
-- Scalar type are lower case
+- Scalar types *must* be lower case
-- The description of a function must explain what the function is doing from an external point of view.
+- The description of a function *must* explain what the function is doing from an external point of view.
 If you need to explain how the function is working, add a comment inside the body of the function
-- Jump a line between the description and the list of parameter
+- A blank line *must* be added between the description and the list of parameter
-- Docs of parameters can be omitted entirely when they are really obvious

 ```PHP
     /**